?flush=1 !DOCTYPE html>

 Good health is vital to well-being.
 Health is a major component, in one form or another, to the region’s overall GPI.
 Social connectedness is integral to well-being.
 Relationships give people support, happiness, contentment and a sense they belong and have a role to play in society.
 They also mean that people have support networks in place that they can call on for help during hard times.
 Several studies have demonstrated links between social connectedness and the performance of the economy, and positive outcomes for individual health and well-being.

-Our physical and mental health is protected.
+People's physical and mental health is protected.
 Living and working environments are safe, and everyone has access to health care.
 Every opportunity is taken to recognise and encourage good health.

 We have a deep sense of pride in the Wellington region and there is strong community spirit.
 We value the region’s unique characteristics – its rural, urban and harbour landscapes, its central location, and its capital city.